-- Entry Points must provide assessment areas that are safe and confidential, to allow individuals to identify sensitive information or safety issues in a private and secure setting.17 - Entry Points must be accessible to individuals with disabilities including accessible physical locations for individuals who use wheelchairs or providing assistive technology or translators for individuals who are visually and/or hearing impaired. - Entry Points must provide reasonable accommodations for a person with disabilities including allowing for an alternate assessment location, should established Entry Points not be ADA accessible. - Street outreach is critical for connecting unsheltered households to services and housing, and therefore should be included when creating Entry Points and/or looking at new Entry Points. - o In the TX BoS CoC, ESG Program-funded Street Outreach projects must be Entry Points.2 Non-ESG Program-funded Street Outreach projects should be Entry Points for households experiencing unsheltered homelessness.
+- Entry Points must provide reasonable accommodations for a person with disabilities including allowing for an alternate assessment location, should established Entry Points not be ADA accessible. - Street outreach is critical for connecting unsheltered households to services and housing, and therefore should be included when creating Entry Points and/or looking at new Entry Points. - In the TX BoS CoC, ESG Program-funded Street Outreach projects must be Entry Points.
+Non-ESG Program-funded Street Outreach projects should be Entry Points for households experiencing unsheltered homelessness.
 This will ensure that people sleeping in unsheltered locations are able to access the housing crisis response system and are included in the prioritization for assistance. - Street Outreach must offer the same standardized process as persons who access CE through site-based Entry Points.
 Due to the nature of Street Outreach, it is okay if it takes several engagements to complete an assessment. - Entry Points must be accessible to individuals with limited English proficiency (LEP).
 The regional CEPE must take reasonable steps to ensure that CE can be accessed by persons with LEP such as developing Marketing Materials in other languages or developing a regional plan for when translation services are needed. - Physical Entry Points should be accessible by public transportation and located close to other services that households may be accessing. - It is critical that Entry Points are represented at local Case Conferencing meetings.